U.S. Supreme Court's Ginsburg undergoing treatment for cancer recurrence | Health

 U.S. Supreme Court's Ginsburg undergoing treatment for cancer recurrence

 Justice Ruth Bader Ginsburg, at 87 the U.S. Supreme Court's oldest member, said on Friday she is receiving chemotherapy treatment for a recurrence of cancer - the latest in a series of health issues - but indicated no intention to retire.
 In a statement released by the court, Ginsburg said that a periodic scan in February, followed by a biopsy, revealed lesions on her liver and that she began her chemotherapy on May 19.
-She said the treatment is yielding positive results and that she will continue it on a biweekly basis.
+Ginsburg, the court's senior liberal justice, said the treatment is yielding positive results and that she will continue it on a biweekly basis.

 "I am tolerating chemotherapy well and am encouraged by the success of my current treatment," Ginsburg said.
 "I have often said I would remain a member of the Court as long as I can do the job full steam.
 I remain fully able to do that," Ginsburg added.

+'FULL THROTTLE' Marshall said the chemotherapy drug Ginsburg is receiving, gemcitabine, is the typical treatment for pancreatic cancer that has spread and usually does not impair a person's ability to function "full throttle."
+In her statement, Ginsburg said that doctors first tried immunotherapy, but it proved unsuccessful.

+Ginsburg also experienced a bout with lung cancer in 2018 and colon cancer in 1999.
+Ginsburg said her most recent scan on July 7 indicated "significant reduction of the liver lesions" and no new disease.

+"It means the treatment is working," Marshall said, adding that usually means a "longer instead of shorter" survival.
 On Wednesday, Ginsburg was released from Johns Hopkins Hospital in Baltimore after treatment for a possible infection, having undergone a procedure to clean a bile duct stent that was inserted last August.
 In May, she underwent non-surgical treatment for a gallstone that had caused an infection.
 Ginsburg said those two hospitalizations were unrelated to this cancer recurrence.
-'SIGNIFICANT REDUCTION'

-In this latest cancer fight, Ginsburg said, immunotherapy proved unsuccessful, but she is now being treated with the chemotherapy drug gemcitabine.
-That drug is approved for use in breast, lung, ovarian and pancreatic cancers, and is also being studied in other forms of the disease, according to the National Cancer Institute.
-Ginsburg said that her most recent scan on July 7 indicated "significant reduction of the liver lesions" and no new disease.

-"Satisfied that my treatment course is now clear, I am providing this information," Ginsburg added.
 Ginsburg began receiving chemotherapy six days after the court completed hearing a number of oral arguments in cases by teleconference for the first time in its history in response to health concerns raised by the coronavirus pandemic.
 During those arguments, she participated fully and asked questions of lawyers arguing the cases.
-The court completed its nine-month term on July 9, issuing a last round of rulings.
+The court completed its nine-month term on July 9.
+She did not publicly reveal the treatment until Friday.
+"Satisfied that my treatment course is now clear, I am providing this information," Ginsburg said.

 Ginsburg indicated that she has been able to keep up with her work at the court, including writing opinions in cases, throughout the treatment course.
 "I will continue bi-weekly chemotherapy to keep my cancer at bay, and am able to maintain an active daily routine," she added.
 Ginsburg is the second-longest serving among the current nine justices behind Clarence Thomas, having been appointed to a lifetime post on the court by President Bill Clinton in 1993.
 She was the second woman ever named to the court, after Justice Sandra Day O'Connor was appointed 12 years earlier.